 You seem to suggest that there is a link between creativity and insanity.

 Yes.
 Extreme creativity and mental illness overlap.
 And if you are not mentally ill and you are creating great art, you are most likely using drugs or alcohol.
 You are cheating.
 If you’ve heard voices, a certain truth emerges, and art is one way of expressing that truth and communicating it to others.

 There are hundreds — perhaps thousands — of artworks here.
 How many folks does the Living Museum currently serve?
 And how is it funded?

 It currently serves about 100 people.
 Both inpatients and outpatients.
 Several are mandated by the courts to attend.
 But what all these artists have in common is their authenticity.
 Their motives are pure; they simply wish to create art.
 The Living Museum is funded by the Office of General Services in Albany.

 More Living Museums.
-In addition to Gugging — the first space of this type — in Austria, there are now six Living Museums in the Netherlands, one in Switzerland and one in Korea.
+There are now six Living Museums in the Netherlands, one in Switzerland and one in Korea.
 It isn’t just about the art; it’s about the space.
 People with mental illness have almost no tolerance for stress.
 They need a safe, stress-free space that provides them with meaning.
 They need medication and Living Museums.